 Enjoy a leisurely breakfast at the hotel before departing for your homeward travel.

-The waterways and canals of Venice are something to behold.
+The waterways and canals of Venice are something to behold on your Venice to Croatia cycling holidays.
 Reflecting the stunning architecture of the grand Venetian buildings that line the banks, you can lose yourself in the romance and beauty of this unique city.
 Riding from Venice towards Croatia, you will skirt beautiful bays and medieval cities as you head toward Trieste and the Slovenian border.
 From there, you ride across the Istrian Peninsular.
 Rolling hills and fertile plains attract cyclists and hikers to explore hilltop villages, farmhouses and sun drenched coastlines.